+Accomplishment:

-Accomplishment: Field experiment was conducted to evaluate contribution of main spike vs secondary tillers.
-Our result suggests that FHB severity tends to be higher in primary spikes than tiller in wheat when infection occurs under environment conditions condusive for infection.
+Field experiment was conducted to evaluate contribution of main spike vs. secondary tillers.
+Our result suggests that FHB severity tends to be higher in primary spikes than tiller in wheat when infection occurs under favorable weather conditions for the disease development.
 Similarly, primary spikes have larger contribution towards total DON levels at harvest than tillers.

+Impact:

-Impact: The study has increased our knowledge on FHB dynamics especially in terms of contributions of spikes type.
+This study has improved our knowledge on FHB development and DON production especially in terms of contributions of spikes type.
 The result has been shared with other colleague working in FHB disease and in the process of publication.
-Breeders can utilize the information that development of cultivars with higher tillers is advisable to get low level of DON in the final harvest grain.
-Further, based on the result obtained from the study, growers can opt to less denser planting density to get higher numbers of tillers and consequently low DON levels in the final harvest.
+Breeders can utilize the information that development of cultivars with fewer tillers is advisable to get low level of DON in the final harvest grain.
+Further, based on the result obtained from the study, growers can opt to denser planting density to avoid high tillering and consequently high DON levels in the final harvest.
+The role of primary and secondary tillers spikes in FHB development and DON production will also help in improving the scab-forecasting model.